nest/nestml/doc/nestml_language.rst

 Multiple input synapses
 ^^^^^^^^^^^^^^^^^^^^^^^

 If there is more than one line specifying a `spike` or `current` port with the same sign, a neuron with multiple receptor types is created.
-For example, say that we define three input ports as follows:
+For example, say that we define three spiking input ports as follows:

 .. code-block:: nestml